Failure To Diagnose Cancer

 • Stage 0: Cancer in situ (early cancer found only in the layer of cells where it formed)

-• Stage I, II and III: Higher number means more advanced disease, a larger tumor, more tumors, and spread to lymph nodes.
+• Stage I, II and III: Higher number means more advanced disease, a larger tumor, more tumors, and/or spread to lymph nodes.

-• Stage IV: Spread of cancer to another organ.
+• Stage IV: Spread of cancer to another organ, also known as metastatic cancer.